quarkus-qe/quarkus-test-suite/README.md

 ### `Qute`
 Coverage for Qute template engine.
 Module `qute/synchronous` contains coverage for Qute templating and integration with RESTEasy.
 Module `qute/reactive` contains coverage for Qute templating and integration with RESTEasy reactive.
+Reflection-free deserialization also covered there.
 Module `qute/multimodule` provides coverage for complicated issue of having localised messages in separate modules.

 ### `spring/spring-data`